etgoh/carpool/README.md

-# TourSale | Laravel Tour Booking Software
+# CarPool | CarPool Booking Software

 TourSale is a tour booking system which built in Laravel and VueJs.